 |Great dashboard if you have many sites|

-Marketing Consultant Robert Weatherhead says that “SEOMonitor has good keyword research tools and its keyword magic tool makes finding new opportunities straightforward.
-The ability to add keywords to folders also allows you to see the performance at a category level for large websites.”
+Marketing Consultant Robert Weatherhead says, “SEOMonitor has good keyword research tools, and its keyword magic tool makes finding new opportunities straightforward.
+Adding keywords to folders also allows you to see the performance at a category level for large websites.”